 Wastewater is not just treated, it’s reclaimed.

 The process is called water reclamation, because "reclaiming" means to bring the water back to its usable condition.
-The high-quality water produced by our water reclamation facilities can be used in irrigation and safely returned to our waterways.
-We reuse it within our water reclamation facilities for daily operations, cleaning of facility equipment, and irrigation on the property, which cuts down on costs and conserves water.
+The high-quality water produced by our reclamation facilities can be used in irrigation and safely returned to our waterways.
+We reuse it within our water reclamation facilities for daily operations, cleaning of facility equipment, and irrigation on the property, which reduces costs and conserves water.

 Water reclamation meets all required permit limits and is superior to that produced at a traditional wastewater treatment plant.
 With this advanced process, we are safeguarding and replenishing the rivers that our community enjoys and the water source communities downstream rely on.